 Mike Garson’s performance on this, the final track on David Bowie’s 1973 album Aladdin Sane, is nothing short of masterful.
 The piano’s interaction with other instruments in the arrangement are a test of detail and organisation, as much as Bowie’s own expansive vocal is for dynamic range.

 9. LCD Soundsystem – All My Friends

-It’s two chords, all the way through; your system can handle that, can’t it?
-This LCD Soundsystem gem is another from the school whereby if you’re still sat in your seat by the song’s conclusion, you need to begin asking questions about timing, organisation and dynamics.
+It’s two chords, all the way through - your system can handle that, can’t it?
+This LCD Soundsystem gem is another from the school whereby if you’re still sitting in your seat by the song’s conclusion, you need to begin asking questions about timing, organisation and dynamics.

 10. Ludovico Einaudi – Night

 The inclusion of some of Ludovico Einaudi’s minimalist masterpieces in Shane Meadows’s seminal film This Is England opened up the Italian composer’s music to a whole new audience, but later works have seen him experiment more with electronic instruments as well.
 There are pulses in this track that will really dig deep into your system’s frequency range.